-Re: NYA Ice Arena - Concept Site Plan Application Review
+Re: NYA Ice Arena - Major Site Plan / Building & Lot Plan

-- 1. General: Applicant is proposing a 2741 Sq Ft two story addition and siding improvements to the existing Ice Arena.

-- 2. Rights, Title: No Concerns

-- 3. Easements: N/A

-- 4. Homeowner Associations / Road Maintenance Agreements.
-N/A

-- 5. Financial Capacity: No Concerns

-- 6. Technical Ability: No Concerns

-- 7. Solid Waste: Facility is considered commercial and is governed by Chapter 306, Yarmouth's Solid Waste Ordinance.
+- 1. General: Applicant is proposing a 2741 Sq Ft two story addition and siding improvements to the existing Ice Arena. - 2.
+Rights, Title: No Concerns - 3.
+Easements: N/A - 4.
+Homeowner Associations / Road Maintenance Agreements.
+N/A - 5.
+Financial Capacity: No Concerns - 6.
+Technical Ability: No Concerns - 7.
+Solid Waste: Facility is considered commercial and is governed by Chapter 306, Yarmouth's Solid Waste Ordinance.
 The Yarmouth Recycling Committee would like to encourage NYA to promote strong recycling practices at this facility.
-If there is a waste dumpster on site, where will it be located?

-- 8. Water: No Concerns

-- 9. Traffic / Parking: No Concerns

-- 10. Storm Drains: All storm drainage infrastructure / connections must conform to Yarmouth Standards

-- 11. Drainage, Stormwater Management The applicant is proposing to use pervious pavers for the sidewalk construction.
-An O&M plan for this facility will be required.
-Snow

-storage and plowing practices need to be part of this.
-Will review and comment on the SW Analysis when received.
+Where is the current dumpster located on site?
+Will recycling be part of the waste collection program? - 8.
+Water: Can the Yarmouth WD supply what is needed? - 9.
+Traffic / Parking: No concerns.
+I support the 3 waiver request dealing with traffic analysis, size of parking stalls and number of parking spaces. - 10.
+Storm Drains: All storm drainage infrastructure / connections must conform to Yarmouth Standards - 11.
+Drainage, Stormwater Management The applicant is proposing to use pervious pavers for the sidewalk construction.
+An O&M plan for the facility is well done.
+Snow storage and plowing practices need to be part of this and snow storage areas need to be identified on the plan.